-Carnival is a special festival in many Italian cities, especially in Venice which has a long tradition and represents the Italian carnival best known by tourists from all over the world.
+Carnival is a special festival in many Italian cities, especially in Venice that has a long tradition and represents the Italian carnival most known by tourists from all over the world.

-Carnival in Italy, is celebrated during 40 days before Easter and lasts for two or three weeks or one weekend (it depends on the cities) before the Shrove Tuesday and the Ash Wednesday.
+Carnival in Italy, is celebrated 40 days before Easter and lasts two or three weeks or a weekend (depending on the city) before Shrove Tuesday and Ash Wednesday.

 Carnival in Venice